How Many Litres in 64 Ounces? A thorough look to Fluid Conversions

 Q: Is the conversion from fluid ounces to liters exact?

 A: No, the conversion is approximate.
 The slight variations arise from the historical definitions and standards of measurement for both fluid ounces and liters.
-However, 29.5735 mL/fl oz provides a highly accurate approximation for most practical purposes.
+That said, 29.5735 mL/fl oz provides a highly accurate approximation for most practical purposes.

 Q: Are there different types of ounces?